 1. Nasal Sprays

-Salt-water drips and nasal drops form the core of baby sinus infection home remedies.
+Salt-water drips and nasal drops are pretty useful in treating sinus infection in babies.
 Nasal sprays aid in reducing stuffiness and decongest the nostrils.
 You can make saline drops at home by mixing salt with warm water.
 Make sure to flush both the nostrils a minimum of four times every day.

 Are you facing a difficult time getting your baby to take nasal sprays or drops?
 You may consider using “boogie” wipes infused with the solution to prevent soreness in the nostrils.
 You may also use a ‘bulb syringe’ if your baby is unable to blow his/her nose.

-Antibiotics are one of the best infant sinus infection remedies used for treating bacterial sinusitis lasting between 10 to 21 days.
+Antibiotics are also prescribed to treat sinus infections, especially bacterial sinusitis that lasts between 10 to 21 days.
 You’re expected to continue treatment with antibiotics even if your baby seems cured.

 Medications used in antibiotic therapies for sinusitis in babies are amoxicillin, second-or-third generation cephalosporin, macrolide and clindamycin.
 Chronic sinusitis is usually treated with a broad-spectrum beta-lactam stable antibiotic administration over a period of four days.
 However, it’s always best to ask your doctor or paediatrician regarding what antibiotics to use based on your child’s diagnosis and condition.